John Arcilla

-Romeo John Gonzales Arcilla (born June 24,1966) is a Filipino film and television actor who has portrayed roles including Antonio Luna in Heneral Luna, Hagorn in Encantadia, Carlos Fiero in Dirty Linen, President Eleazar Sagrado in Pamilya Sagrado, and Renato Hipolito in FPJ's Ang Probinsyano.
+Romeo John Gonzales Arcilla (born June 24, 1966) is a Filipino film and television actor who has portrayed roles including Antonio Luna in Heneral Luna, Hagorn in Encantadia, Carlos Fiero in Dirty Linen, President Eleazar Sagrado in Pamilya Sagrado, and Renato Hipolito in FPJ's Ang Probinsyano.

 In 2021, he was awarded the Volpi Cup for Best Actor at the Venice International Film Festival for his role in On the Job: The Missing 8, making him the first Filipino and Southeast Asian actor to receive the award.
 He also received the Best Actor award at the Gawad Urian Awards in 2022 for the same role.

 Early life and education

-Arcilla was born in Manila, Philippines, and is related to former President Manuel L. Quezon.
+Romeo John Gonzales Arcilla was born on June 24, 1966 in Manila, Philippines, and is related to former President Manuel L. Quezon.
 Arcilla and his family moved to his mother's hometown of Baler, Aurora in 1972 after the martial law declaration in the Philippines.
 He began to show an interest in acting at the age of seven.

-Arcilla was a member of the community-based Philippine Educational Theater Association - Metropolitan Teen Theater League (PETA-MTTL).
+Arcilla was a member of the community-based Philippine Educational Theater Association – Metropolitan Teen Theater League (PETA-MTTL).
 In 1986, he graduated from Saint Joseph's College of Quezon City (SJCQC).
 He was also an acting scholar of the Actors Workshop Foundation under Laurice Guillen, Johnny Delgado, and Leo Martinez from 1987 to 1990.

 Career

 1988–1996: theatre debut and early television work

 Arcilla was a member of Dulang University in the Philippines from 1988 to 1989 and was trained by stage director and National Artist for Theatre Tony Mabesa.
 From 1989 to 1990, Arcilla worked as a casting director for Foote, Cone & Belding.

 From 1991 to 1997, Arcilla was a resident actor and senior member of the Tanghalang Pilipino Actor Company, the resident theatre of the Cultural Center of the Philippines.
-At the Cultural Center, he played lead roles in productions including Orosman and Zafira, Walang Sugat, and Ryan Cayabyab’s Rizal musical trilogy: El Filibusterismo (1993), Noli Me Tángere (1995), and Illustrado (1996).
+At the Cultural Center, he played lead roles in productions including Orosman and Zafira, Walang Sugat, and Ryan Cayabyab’s Rizal musical trilogy: El filibusterismo (1993), Noli Me Tángere (1995), and Illustrado (1996).
 Arcilla was also part of the main cast of Rama at Sita, a 1999 Filipino musical adapted from the Indian epic Ramayana.
 In 2000, he appeared with Repertory Philippines as Valentin in Kiss of the Spider Woman.

 Arcilla also appeared in television commercials for brands including Tide, Gold Eagle, the National Steel Corporation, and the Development Bank of the Philippines.
 He appeared in a 1994 commercial for Pure Foods with the slogan "Coffee na lang, dear" ("Just coffee, dear"), which lead to more opportunities in narrative television.
 In 1987, he appeared in television programs including the variety show Goin' Bananas and the drama anthologies Lovingly Yours, Helen and Star Drama Theatre Presents.

 From 1992 on, he acted in a number of films, including Mulanay (1996).
 In 1997, he appeared in Ligaya ang Itawag Mo sa Akin.